breatheco-de/content/src/content/lesson/debugging-html-code.md

 ![html code inspector](https://github.com/breatheco-de/content/blob/master/src/assets/images/Fca0Hkm.gif?raw=true)

-The Dev Tools Inspector shows a `live version` of your code instead of your original source code.
+The Dev Tools Inspector shows a **live version** of your code instead of your original source code.
 This "live version" is called "The DOM".
 It's what the browser was able to interpret from your code.
 These are some cases that make the inspector great:

 + **If your website is not looking how you intended**: Use your mouse right-click menu and look for the "inspect" option.
 It will show the HTML elements that the browser created around that area.
 + **If you have written incorrect HTML code**: The browser will attempt to fix it to make it display correctly, but this may only sometimes result in the desired layout.
 When you use the developer tools inspector, you will see the HTML code that the browser interprets, which may be different from the original source code if the browser has made any corrections.

 <details>
-<summary>Note: There are other -more advanced- examples where the Inspector HTML won't match your source code; you can open these details to read more about them</summary>
+<summary>Note: There are other -more advanced- examples where the Inspector HTML won't match your source code; you can open these details to read more about them.</summary>

-Minification: Sometimes, websites compress and optimize the code for faster loading times.
++ Minification: Sometimes, websites compress and optimize the code for faster loading times.
 The HTML inspector will show the minified code, which may be difficult to read.

-Browser extensions: Ad blockers or script blockers modify the code shown in the HTML inspector.
++ Browser extensions: Ad blockers or script blockers modify the code shown in the HTML inspector.

-Server-side rendering: the HTML inspector will show the code rendered on the server rather than the source code.
++ Server-side rendering: the HTML inspector will show the code rendered on the server rather than the source code.
 </details>

 ### 3) Debugging HTML inside your Coding Editor (IDE)